 By choosing not to climb Uluru you can make a difference to the beliefs and wishes of the local people.

-Would you climb Uluru?
-Have you?
+Would you climb Uluru if it was still open?
+Have you before it was closed?
 Please let us know in the comments below.

 Noelle is a pescatarian foodie, travel junkie and a massive dog person.
 She’s a self-diagnosed chocoholic and loves tea, coffee and red wine.
 She also loves to do yoga and therefore is the sensible, grounded one in the relationship!
 Noelle loves to really get to grips with the culture of a country and the mindset of the people.
 She also enjoys picking up a few words in the local language wherever she is and, of course, sampling the local food!